Can We Remove the Square-Root in Adaptive Gradient Methods? A Second-Order Perspective: First-order View of Adaptive Methods

-\paragraph{Interpretability \& generalization} Square-root-based methods are state-of-the-art for training attention-based models, but exhibit a generalization gap with SGD on CNNs \cite{wilson2017marginal}.
-The square root complicates the understanding of this phenomenon.
-Recent studies attribute the superior performance of adaptive methods over SGD on attention models to their sign-based update rules \citep{kunstner2023noise,chen2023symbolic}. \citet{balles2018dissecting} hypothesize that sign descent may cause poor generalization of Adam on CNNs.
+\paragraph{Interpretability \& generalization} Square-root-based methods are state-of-the-art for training attention-based models \cite{zhang2020adaptive}, but exhibit a generalization gap to SGD on CNNs \cite{wilson2017marginal}.
+The square root complicates the understanding of this phenomenon since adding the root conflates sign descent and adaptivity.
+The sign-based component is often considered as a salient feature of adaptive methods while adaptivity is not.
+For example, recent studies attribute the superior performance of adaptive methods over SGD on attention models to their sign-based update rules \citep{kunstner2023noise,chen2023symbolic}.
+On the other hand, \citet{balles2018dissecting} hypothesize that sign descent may cause poor generalization of Adam on CNNs.
 However, they neither consider the direct effect of the square root nor remove it from an existing method.
-Therefore, the role of adaptivity as another main factor behind the performance gap is unclear since adding the root conflates sign descent and adaptivity.
-Removing the square root could clarify this issue, as a square-root-free method no longer performs sign descent.
-To investigate the role of adaptivity, we experiment with square-root-free RMSProp (\Cref{fig:rmsprop}) on attention and convolutional models (\Cref{fig:visual-abstract}).
-For transformer-based architectures, we find that removing the square root does \emph{not} negatively affect the performance of RMSProp.
-This suggests that not only sign descent, but also adaptivity, might be a key factor behind the performance gap between adaptive methods and SGD on transformers.
-For convolutional architectures, removing the square root closes the generalization gap between RMSProp and SGD.
-This suggests that square-root-free adaptive methods can generalize well, and raises novel questions on the understanding of the role of adaptivity.
+Therefore, the role of adaptivity is overlooked when understanding the gap between adaptive methods and SGD.
+Removing the square root could clarify this issue, as a root-free method no longer performs sign descent while preserving adaptivity.
+To investigate the role of adaptivity, we experiment with root-free RMSProp (\Cref{fig:rmsprop}) on attention and convolutional models (\Cref{fig:visual-abstract}).
+For attention architectures, we find that removing the root does \emph{not} harm the performance of RMSProp.
+Root-free methods with update clipping \citep{liu2023sophia} also perform well on large transformer-based language models.
+These findings suggest that adaptivity is equally important as sign descent to explain the performance gap between adaptive methods and SGD on transformers.
+For convolutional architectures, removing the root closes the generalization gap between RMSProp and SGD.
+This suggests that root-free adaptive methods can generalize well, and raises novel questions on the understanding of the role of adaptivity.